 - Put a piece of aluminum foil over a baking dish.

-- Arrange the vegetables and bread with the tomato cut into quarters.
-And red peppers in chunks if not using from a jar.
-If you separate them in rows it's easier to remove as they are done.
+- Arrange 1 large tomato in quarters, chunks of ½ red pepper (if not from a jar) and 4 garlic cloves.
+If you separate them in rows, they're easier to remove as they are done.

-- Put all the ingredients (except oil) in the jar of the immersion blender: tomato with the juice that was released, garlic, bread, almonds, drained peppers, hot chili if using, salt, coriander, ground cumin, and pepper.
+- Put all the ingredients (except oil) in the jar of the immersion blender: roasted tomato with the juice that was released, roasted garlic pulp, ½ cup bread cubes, almonds, drained peppers if using from a jar, 1 teaspoon chopped chili if using, ½ teaspoon salt, pinch of ground cumin, pinch of ground coriander and a few gratings of black pepper.

 - Store in a glass jar with a thin layer of olive oil on top.
 It lasts a couple of weeks in the refrigerator.